 Occidental gained significant experience with shale production following the 1998 acquisition of the Elk Hills Field in Kern County.
 This prolific oilfield contains a number of shale zones — porous rock that contains hydrocarbons but has little permeability.
 Such formations require stimulation or special recovery processes to flow.

 Development projects in many of the fields in California use enhanced oil recovery (EOR) techniques such as waterflood and thermal steam floods.
-New technology applications and sophisticated portfolio planning are key components of Oxy’s success.
+New technology applications and sophisticated portfolio planning are key components of Occidental's success.

-Oxy’s California operations at the Elk Hills, Pleito, North Shafter and Kern Front oilfields have been honored by the Department of Conservation's Division of Oil, Gas and Geothermal Resources (DOGGR) for consistently demonstrating oilfield practices of maintaining operations above the standards set by the California Code of Regulations.
+Occidental’s California operations at the Elk Hills, Pleito, North Shafter and Kern Front oilfields have been honored by the Department of Conservation's Division of Oil, Gas and Geothermal Resources (DOGGR) for consistently demonstrating oilfield practices of maintaining operations above the standards set by the California Code of Regulations.